hahahahaman/turtle-geometry/README.md

 [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)) functionality in Common Lisp.

-Currently uses sdl2 and OpenGL.
+Currently uses SDL2 and OpenGL.

 Ideas from Turtle Geometry by Harold Abelson and Andrea diSessa.

 ## Usage

--Clone the git repo.
--
--
+The interface is a hybrid graphical text interface.
+A graphical windows is created with SDL2, and using Emacs and Slime, the Logo commands are inputted.

 #### License